Schema | Open in playground

 .
 The expected result is 'false'

-Using Schema Validator in Local
+.Using Schema Validator in Local

 After cloning Permify, open up a new file and copy the schema yaml file content inside.
-Then, build and run Permify instance using the command make serve
+Then, build and run Permify instance using the commandmake serve

-Then run permify validate {path of your schema validation file}
+permify validate {path of your schema validation file}

 to start the test process.